Breaking glass: How do we get more women into senior management roles?

 Gemma Wild, sector head, education – MENAT, HSBC

-This event will explore why gender diversity at senior management level is key to better business outcomes and what needs to be done to get more women into senior roles.
+This event explores why gender diversity at senior management level is key to better business outcomes and what needs to be done to get more women into senior roles.

 It’s proven that businesses with diverse teams have better outcomes, including higher returns on investment.
 According to a recent analysis by Goldman Sachs, all-women and mixed-gender US fund teams outperformed all-male portfolio management teams this year.